songair/songair.github.io/_posts/2021-11-20-audit-logs.md

     @Override
     public void filter(ContainerRequestContext requestContext,
             ContainerResponseContext responseContext) throws IOException {
-        // TODO: implementation goes here
-        // read request info, response info, read environment variables, ...
+        // ...
     }
 }
 ```

-I didn't have chance to test this solution, but I saw it on [Stack
+I didn't have a chance to test this solution, but I saw it on [Stack
 Overflow](https://stackoverflow.com/questions/13198550/context-returns-proxy-instead-of-httpservletrequest-no-thread-local-value-in-s).
-Hopefully it will work for you.
+Hopefully, it will work for you.

 ## Going Further